speechmarkdown/speechmarkdown-js/README.md

 Find the architecture [here](./docs/architecture.md)

-Platform-specific SSML notes and voice catalogues are tracked in [`docs/platforms`](./docs/platforms/README.md).
-The helper command `npm run docs:update-voices` regenerates the catalogues when vendor credentials are available.
+Platform-specific SSML notes are tracked in [`docs/platforms`](./docs/platforms/README.md).
+Use `npm run docs:update-voices` to refresh the auto-generated voice maps in `src/formatters/data` when vendor credentials are available.

 ## Quick start